The sun was rising over the horizon as I flipped the switch for the kettle.

 Female turtles don’t venture on land to lay eggs until they are between 30 and 50 years old – and then only between every 2 and 8 years.

-…to have a spot of breakfast!
+…and have a spot of breakfast!

 Its an amazing feeling in this overpopulated world to be able to pull up on not only an unoccupied beach at the peak of the holidays, but one that is only accessible from the water